5 ways to reverse negative thinking

 Positive memories act as a buffer against stress and negative thoughts.
 It helps you turn off negative thoughts and feelings, especially during difficult periods.

-You will see that life consists of both achievements and beautiful moments, which give a positive feeling and a sense of gratitude.
-This affects the way you think and behave.
+When you start logging regularly, you’ll begin to see that life is made up of both achievements and beautiful moments, which brings a positive feeling and a sense of gratitude.
+This impacts the way you think and behave.

 This is a simple research-based exercise that strengthens your mental health.
 It reduces depression and helps you handle adversity.